Landscape Design Services- Our Commercial and Residential Plans

 Other Concepts to Consider

 Four other concepts to consider when designing a well-built space are form and function, appearance, safety, and ergonomics.
 For a space's form to be successful it must support an intended function.
-Whether that function is serving as a gathering area, private nook, or corridor, the form must be designed to support the function.
+Whether that function is serving as a gathering area, a private nook, or a corridor, the form must be designed to support the function.
 A radical form may be aesthetically interesting but may lack in function.
 On the other hand, an environment with only function and poor form may be too uncomfortable.
 Appearance and safety are also essential elements of a space.
 Lastly, ergonomics–an emphasis on space and devices that fit the human body, its movements, and its cognitive abilities–is imperative.

 There is a lot to consider in thoughtful design, but all of these fundamentals have an essential role.
 We may not stop to think about every spatial element, but they still shape our perception and experience of any built environment.